CraigCovey/spark-examples/README.md

 In this repository I include code on:

 * Ingesting and transforming data
+* Saving data to Impala with HDFS and Kudu
 * Clustering using KMeans
 * Multiple Linear Regression